 The Islamic faith provides guidelines to help Muslims lead their best lives.
 In addition to spiritual guidance, Islam outlines various financial principles to help Muslims align their personal finances with Islamic values.

-In general, there are three types of Shariah-compliant home loan options.
+In general, there are three types of Sharia-compliant home loan options.
 They include:

 Islamic home loans differ from standard mortgage loans because they don’t charge interest.
 Typically, you’ll likely use an Ijara or Murabaha financing when buying a home.